pavel-urbanovich/rsschool-cv/cv.md

 ![Photo](photo.png "Фото Урбанович Павел")
 ## **About Me**
-I am 35 years old.
+I am 36 years old.
 I live in Minsk.

-I am self-organized and very motivated to become a good frontend developer.
-I learn HTML, CSS, JS on [learn.javascript.ru](https://learn.javascript.ru/), [htmlacademy.ru](https://htmlacademy.ru)
+Speaking about my personality I should say that I am definitely hardworking.

-I study and also doing tasks on [codewars.com](https://www.codewars.com) everyday.
+I am totally reliable and I always do my work properly and on time.
+I have a strong passion for knowledge as I am eager to constantly develop my skills.

-I am very hardworking.
+I am very creative at solving tasks- which I see as challenges on my way to success.
-First I want to gain experience as Junior Developer.
-I like to make sure that my work is perfect, so I tend to perhaps spend a little too much time checking it.
+I always search for more efficient solutions to my tasks.
+I am good at planning things and personally I am a great teammate.
 ### **Contacts**
 - urbanovich86gmail.com
 - [+375447003031](tel:+375447003031)